 FAQ’s

 I offer £45 sessions for low income, students, trainee counsellors and unemployed.
 I also offer a block booking rate of 6 sessions for £250.
 This must be paid for in advance.
+If that’s too much I’m happy to hear about what would make counselling affordable for you.

 I offer weekly or fortnightly sessions.
 Some clients then move onto monthly sessions (subject to availability).